 The centerpiece of every DJ setup.
 The piece of equipment you will probably use the most.
-Check out the best DJ mixers for professional DJ setups!
+Check out the best DJ mixers for professional DJ setups today!

-In 2019 the capabilities of a DJ mixer are enormous.
-A compact hardware full of faders, switches, buttons, knobs, filters and many more features that will guarantee a nice sounding, and smooth mixing in your DJ sets.
+In 2020, the capabilities of a DJ mixer are enormous.
+This compact hardware full of faders, switches, buttons, knobs, filters, and many more features that will guarantee a nice sounding and smooth mixing in your DJ sets.

-Either you use CD players, Turntables or controllers, the DJ Mixer is essential.
+Either you use CD players, Turntables, or controllers, the DJ Mixer is essential.
 Pioneer has conquered most DJ setups with a couple of magnificent mixer and player models.
 A standard Pioneer DJ setup consists of two CDJs, two turntables, and a 4-channel DJ mixer.
-On our website, you will also find The best CD and Media players on the market.
-As well as, The best Turntable for DJing.
+On our website, you will also find the best CD and Media players on the market.
+As well, the best Turntable for DJing.

 No matter what mixer you choose, your job as a DJ is to blend and mix tracks as fluidly as possible.
 This comes with a lot of practice.
 Technology is a way to enable and test your creativity.
 A piece of equipment will not guarantee that.
-The best DJs are able to work well even with the basic equipment.
+The best DJs can work well, even with the basic equipment.

-In a few words, the DJ mixer’s primary function is to blend two or more audio sources together.
-Most mixers feature more than just two channels with gain, equalizer and level controls, as well as a headphone output for monitoring tracks.
+In a few words, the DJ mixer’s primary function is to blend two or more audio sources.
+Most mixers feature more than just two channels with gain, equalizer, and level controls, as well as a headphone output for monitoring tracks.

 A quick look over the controls of a DJ mixer

-Kill Switches: Allow you to cut completely the high, mid or low frequencies of your song.
+Kill Switches: Allow you to cut the high, mid, or low frequencies of your song completely.

 Cue Buttons: The cue buttons allow you to find the beat and match it with the music playing through the master channel.

-What to look on a professional DJ mixer
+What to look at a professional DJ mixer

-- The number of channels: The standard option for a beginner DJ is a 2 channel mixer, however on a professional mixer you will usually find 4 channel to connect up to 4 sound devices.
+- The number of channels: The standard option for a beginner DJ is a two-channel mixer, however on a professional mixer, you will usually find four channels to connect up to 4 sound devices.

-- Built quality / Durability: The construction and built quality is important for all DJ equipment.
+- Built quality / Durability: The construction and built quality are vital for all DJ equipment.
 However, the professional DJ mixer is one of the tools that get a lot of abuse.
 There are brands in the market that have good popularity for quality built products such as Pioneer and Numark and Allen&Heath.

 - Additional features: Except for the standard faders, eq bands, and volume control, a professional DJ mixer will also feature effects and filters to achieve a smoother transition between tracks.
 MIDI connectivity, USB ports, and DVS support are essential when we talk about DJing in 2019.